 It took me several winters of living in New York City to figure out how to handle the cold.
 Unfortunately, I couldn’t escape to the beach for the whole winter.
 I got tired of freezing waiting for a taxi!
 I needed to find the right gear that would help me survive the winter as I didn’t want the weather getting me down or stopping me from having fun.

 I did my fair share of real-life testing so I know what works.
 I wanted to share some of the great winter travel essentials that I have found over the years that helped keep me warm during those NYC winters.
+If you are traveling with the little ones, don’t forget the winter baby essentials.
 Just like it is important to be prepared with a packing list for the beach, you should have a special winter vacation packing list as well.

 Of course, a winter holiday packing list needs to include a coat!
 I have bought and tried a lot of different types of winter coats and my favorite is a puffy (down) one.
 Puffy coats keep me warmer than wool coats.
 I prefer one that has a hood so that I have the option to put the hood up if it starts raining or snowing.
 I recommend staying away from a plain black coat.
 Everyone has a plain black coat and it could easily be mistaken for someone else’s when hung on a coat rack or coming out of airport security.
 I still try to stay with a neutral color like a gray, brown, or tan.